 You’ll help patients who are suffering from postpartum depression.

-Where you'll work
+Where you’ll work as a lactation consultant

-Work as a Registered Nurse, gaining experience in Labor and Delivery and Neonatal nursing.
+Work as a Registered Nurse, gaining experience in labor and delivery and neonatal nursing.

 Get your Lactation Consultant Board Certification from the International Board of Lactation Consultant Examiners.